AdyaS2010/Smart-Interactive-Display-System---Online-Circuit-The-Bin---Wokwi-/README.md

 3. **Range Finder (HC-SR04 Ultrasonic Sensor)**
    - **Purpose**: Measures distance.
-   - **Use**: Adjusts the display based on the user's distance, showing different levels of detail.
+   - **Use**: Adjusts the display based on the user's distance, showing different/varying levels of detail.

 4. **Accelerometer (MPU6050)**
    - **Purpose**: Detects movement and orientation.
-   - **Use**: Adjusts the display or controls if the system is moved or tilted.
+   - **Use**: Adjusts the display/controls if the system is moved or tilted.

 5. **Neopixel LED**
    - **Purpose**: Provides colorful visual feedback.